Dragonmasterx87/CompBio1-Tulane/docs/day2/3multi.md

 #OUTPUT
 ```
 ![](../../assets/images/batcheffect.JPG)

+In the figure above, we are viewing what the data will look like if we *do not* perform batch correction via harmony.
+Notice how the two datasets although looking similar appear to be a reflection on one another.
+This demonstrates poor batch correction and needs to be accounted for.
+We will now correct this, using Harmony-corrected coordinates.
 ```r
 # Now run Harmony
 pbmc <- RunUMAP(pbmc, reduction = "harmony", dims = 1:20, return.model = TRUE)